Strictly nef divisors and some remarks on a conjecture of Serrano: Almost strictly nef divisors

 \underline{Case 2.c)}: $g(C)=1$.
-In this case, C is an elliptic curve and we can argue as in the proof of Theorem 3.1 in \cite {CCP} (the proof given there actually uses only nefness of $L,K_X+tL$ and relative bigness of $K_X+tL$.) to show that $h^0(S, a(K_S+tL)\otimes \phi^*P) \neq 0$ for some $a>0$ and $P \in \Pic ^0(C)$.
-Thus $a(K_S+tL) \equiv D \geq 0$ and it's also nef.
-Now $D$ isn't big iff $D^2=0$ iff $D$ is numerically equivalent to a $\pi$-exceptional curve which can't be since $D$ is nef (recall $-K_S$ and $L$ were positively proportional).
-Thus $D^2>0$ and we're done as before.
+In this case, C is an elliptic curve and we can argue as in the proof of \cite[Theorem 3.1] {CCP} (the proof given there actually uses only nefness of $L,K_X+tL$ and relative bigness of $K_X+tL$) to show that $h^0(S, a(K_S+tL)\otimes \phi^*P) \neq 0$ for some $a>0$ and $P \in \Pic ^0(C)$.
+Thus $a(K_S+tL) \equiv D \geq 0$ and it is also nef.
+Now $D$ is not big iff $D^2=0$ iff $D$ is numerically equivalent to a $\pi$-exceptional curve which can not be since $D$ is nef (recall $-K_S$ and $L$ were positively proportional).
+Thus $D^2>0$ and we are done as before.
 This finishes the proof. \end{proof} \end{theorem}